gfkpth/NLP_fakenews_detector/README.md

 For reasons currently unclear to us, the XGBClassifier performed very badly - it assigned 0 to all test items.
 For a comparison of inter-annotator agreement we therefore excluded that model.
 Cohen's κ for the three remaining models (Logistic Regression, Random Forest, KNN) was 0.32, indicating 'fair agreement'.

+# Experiment with transfer learning

+The file [Transfer_experiment.py](Transfer_experiment.py) contains a brief proof of concept of using the Trainer class to actually train a pre-trained model on the current data.
+The results are in the range of an accuracy of > 0.98 after 2 epochs.
+In the interest of space, only the code is provided here.